directus/directus/.changeset/famous-carpets-exercise.md

 ---
-"@directus/sdk": patch
+"@directus/sdk": minor
 ---

-Implemented new SDK functions for Auditus
+Implemented new SDK functions for policies